The return analytics Shopify doesn't give you (and why they matter)

 Turning analytics into action

-Product photo updates: Reason clustering reveals that "not as described" clusters are concentrated on products where the hero photo uses studio lighting that makes colors look different from reality.
+Product photo updates.
+Reason clustering reveals that "not as described" clusters are concentrated on products where the hero photo uses studio lighting that makes colors look different from reality.
 You reshoot.
 The cluster shrinks.

 The bottom line